nicktehrany/dotfiles/README.md

 ## Installation

 Use at **OWN RISK**, the build pipeline runs a linux focal vm with all required packages already installed.
-Check the [.travis.yml](https://github.com/nicktehrany/dotfiles/blob/master/.travis.yml) file to see installed packages, and install same packages before installing, to avoid problems.
+Check the [.travis.yml](https://github.com/nicktehrany/dotfiles/blob/master/.travis.yml) for packages that will be installed, if not already installed.
+All existing links or config files will be overwritten!
+(Check [.install.conf.yaml](https://github.com/nicktehrany/dotfiles/blob/dotbot_implement/install.conf.yaml) for all links)

 ```shell
 git clone https://github.com/nicktehrany/dotfiles